-Goals for Exercise continued...
+Exercise After Surgery continued...

-The best exercise for you is the one you'll stick with and enjoy -- and one that's safe, given your type of breast cancer surgery.
+Choose an exercise you enjoy.
+The best workout for you is the one you'll stick with and enjoy -- and one that's safe, given your type of breast cancer surgery.
 Start with brisk walking.
-Or try using a stationary bike so you can sit upright without leaning on your arms.
+Or use a stationary bike so you can sit upright without leaning on your arms.
 Other exercises that don't require you to put weight on your arms include tai chi, qigong, and gentle yoga.

 Later, add more vigorous exercise that uses your arms more.
 You might opt to run, swim, cycle, hike, do more vigorous yoga, and other aerobic exercises.

 Aim to get 30 minutes a day, 5 days a week -- unless your doctor says not to.
 Go slowly and safely in the months after your surgery.